 Before diving into specific types of alternative investments, it’s important to know what distinguishes them as an investment.

-According to Kurt Silberstein, managing director, alternative investments at U.S. Bank Wealth Management, alternative investments differ from traditional stock and bond investing in that they’re:
+Additionally, they differ from traditional stock and bond investing in that they’re:

-“Successful private equity investments have historically shown the ability to outperform their public market proxies, whether it be bonds or equities,” Silberstein says.
-“Investors may benefit from investing in private equity funds whose investment teams are able to implement changes.
-Whether it be increasing revenues, cutting costs, or instituting changes among the executive decision-makers, these changes can equate to a higher valuation when the company is sold.”
-A successful private equity investor has the ability to spot funds that can turn around the fortunes of struggling companies.
+Successful private market investments have historically shown the ability to outperform their public market proxies, whether it be bonds or equities.2 Investors may benefit from investing in private market funds whose investment teams are able to implement changes.
+Whether it be increasing revenues, cutting costs, or instituting changes among the executive decision-makers, these changes can equate to a higher valuation when the company is sold.
+A successful private market investor has the ability to spot funds that can turn around the fortunes of struggling companies.

-In addition, companies seeking private investors are not required to disclose as much information as publicly traded companies, so it’s important to conduct research in advance and partner with a knowledgeable financial professional.
+Companies seeking private investors are not required to disclose as much information as publicly traded companies, so it’s important to conduct research in advance and partner with a knowledgeable financial professional.